wehlutyk/thesis/content/4-discussion.md

 ]

-## Meaning: an empirical approach
+## Empirical speculations

 Following @chemero_after_2008 and @beer_information_2015, we believe that contrasting and combining practical uses of the information-processing and dynamical approaches is the best way to move forward in debates that otherwise turn into scholasticism.
 This section proposes a few avenues to do so in the context of meaning-related cultural evolution.
+The first point we discuss is an additional method that is directly applicable to the previous chapter's data.
-We separate approaches in two categories: first, approaches similar to the paradigm presented in the previous chapter, which work with ecological material;
+The second, third and fourth points discuss approaches similar to the paradigm presented in the previous chapter, which work with ecological material;
-call this the complex starting point, as an analysis of such data must deal with the full complexity of language.
+these approaches must deal with the full complexity of language.
-Second, approaches similar to the perceptual crossing paradigm, which work with much simpler interaction situations;
+The final point discusses an approach similar to the perceptual crossing paradigm, which works with much simpler interaction situations;
-call this the minimal starting point, where the dimensionality of behaviours is lower, such that it is easier to understand complex dynamical patterns.
+here the dimensionality of behaviours is lower, such that it should be easier to understand complex dynamical patterns.
-We begin with suggestions for the first category that extend the transmission chain paradigm with elements inspired from Relevance Theory.
-We then advance a few proposals on the path to integrate the Enactive approach with principles from CAT.

-### Complex starting point

-#### Hand-coded meaning classes
+### Hand-coded meaning classes

-Our first point is not so much an approach as an analysis method that combines manual and computational steps.
+Our first point is an analysis method that combines manual and computational steps.
 It is directly applicable to the data sets of the previous chapter without necessarily adding a notion of context, but is also usable for analysing the data that would be generated by the approaches we delineate further down.

 Its first step is to devise a manual measure of the similarity between random pairs of utterances in a tree;